-In November the Captain "Shopping List" will be released via ALCGRSV and will also be available on the PSC-RPM website and CG Portal site.
-The intent of the "Shopping List" is to provide you the opportunity to consider new alternatives.
+In November the Captain Shopping List will be released via ALCGRSV and will also be available on the PSC-RPM website.
+The intent of the Shopping List is to provide you the opportunity to consider new alternatives.
 Please don't subject your AO or the incumbent in an advertised billet with questions regarding why the billet will be vacant or what is happening with the incumbent.
+New for AY17: In accordance with ALCOAST 298/16, Captains assigned in AY17 will receive two-year assignment orders.
+This includes Captains assigned to command positions.
+Captains assigned in AYs 15 and 16 will retain their current tour-completion dates.